California Cannabis Regulatory Overview

 California Cannabis Key Regulators

 California has three primary regulators of adult-use cannabis activity.
 The California Department of Food & Agriculture has primary oversight over cultivators (including nurseries and processors).
 The California Department of Public Health has primary oversight over cannabis products manufacturing licenses and packaging and labeling.
 The California Bureau of Cannabis Control has primary oversight over cannabis distributors, retailers, testing laboratories, and microbusinesses.

-California is currently in the process of proposing non-emergency regulations to govern the industry.
+In 2018, California regulators proposed non-emergency regulations to govern the industry.
+Those regulations became effective in January 2019.
 It is worth noting that those these regulations are often termed “final” or “permanent,” that is a reference to the manner in which they are adopted.
 Operators can expect that these rules will be periodically revised, as has occurred in other state-legal cannabis markets throughout the nation.

 California Cannabis Locality Options

 Local communities have the ability under California's cannabis laws to opt-out of permitting legal commercial activity, or to place further limits on cannabis activity.